gliu20/gliu20.github.io/midway/terms/index.md

 ## Privacy Policy

 The Developer respects the privacy of its Service users.
-Please refer to the Developer’s Privacy Policy (found here: https://gliu20.github.io/midway/privacy) which explains how we collect, use, and disclose information that pertains to your privacy.
+Please refer to the [Privacy Policy](https://gliu20.github.io/midway/privacy) which explains how we collect, use, and disclose information that pertains to your privacy.
 When you access or use the Service, you signify your agreement to the Privacy Policy as well as these Terms of Use.

 ## The Service